How the Metaverse is Influencing ‘Real Life’ Design

 Balenciaga’s fur wrapped pop up in London makes the surreal, real.

-The world of NFT’s, cryptocurrency and virtual worlds, which may once have been considered fairly fringe, is shaping up to be one of the most powerful influencers on luxury fashion, design and marketing.
+The world of NFT’s, cryptocurrency, virtual worlds and the metaverse, which may once have been considered fairly fringe, is shaping up to be one of the most powerful influencers on luxury fashion, design and marketing.
 Dreamy rendered environments, popularised on Instagram by pages such as @maison_de_sable and @paulmillinski impossibly ‘aesthetically pleasing’ appeal to our sense of fantasy and escapism, as well as giving brands a whole new territory in which to express themselves with no constraints.

 @maison_de_sable and @paul_milinksi on instagram